jeremenichelli/personal-site/posts/2014-10-13-the-power-of-using-object-literals.md

 It's a pretty simple case but a good way to show how powerful is to have access to the keys of an object as a string so they can be manipulated and extend funcitonality in your code.

-This approach is used in this weather widget I did call <a href="https://github.com/jeremenichelli/condense" target="_blank">condense</a>.
+This approach is used in this weather widget I did call [condense](//github.com/jeremenichelli/condense).

 ### Generating dynamic callbacks